 A photo is AES-256-GCM encrypted and embedded directly in the HTML page.
 A buyer pays a Lightning invoice.
 The server returns a product key.
 The content encryption key is unwrapped client-side.
 The image decrypts and renders in the browser.
-The server never saw the photo.
+The server never saw the photo — and it doesn't know who bought it, either.

 The technology works.
 The more interesting question is: why does it matter right now?